 A Peace Divided

-It is part of the , series and is a This military science fiction is a hardcover edition that was published by DAW Books on June 6, 2017 and has 374 pages.
+It is part of the , series and is a military science fiction that was published by DAW Books on June 6, 2017 and has 374 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Truth of Valor, The Wild Side: Urban Fantasy with an Erotic Edge, The Wild Ways, An Ancient Peace, Shadowed Souls
+Other books by this author which I have reviewed include Truth of Valor, The Wild Side: Urban Fantasy with an Erotic Edge, The Wild Ways, An Ancient Peace, Shadowed Souls

 Second in the follow-on series, Peacekeeper (seventh overall in Confederation) and revolving around Marine ex-Gunnery Sergeant Torin Kerr.